Explore What Pagination Is and How to Implement It Properly

 <link rel="next" href="http://site.com/page4.html">

-When we are on the last fourth page, we should specify only the previous page in the chain:
+When we are on the last page (in this case fourth, we should specify only the previous page in the chain:

 <link rel="prev" href="http://site.com/page3.html">